 When you start with a fragmented leadership team, leading to separate groups, each rooted in their own values, beliefs, symbols, and taxonomies, the execution of the business strategy will undoubtedly be crippled.
 If additionally, departments hoard relevant customer data, reluctant to share it with others, the mission could be at grave risk.

-We’ve identified several ways to break down the silo-mentality, such as the introduction of customer round tables, appointing cross-functional liaisons to build cross-functional teams, defining inciting rallying goals and objectives, and so on.
+We’ve identified several ways to break down the silo-mentality, such as the introduction of customer round tables, appointing cross-functional liaisons, build cross-functional teams, defining inciting rallying goals and objectives, and so on.

 3.3 - ROUNDMAP DEFINITION

-The name ROUNDMAP™ is a composition of two words: roadMAP and ROUNDtrip.
+The name ROUNDMAP™ is a portmanteau of two words: roadMAP and ROUNDtrip.